 2.7.1.10 The main cable installation methodologies available are described in document Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report.
-As outlined in Table 2-12, the use of jet trencher is considered to represent the realistic worst-case scenario in terms of displacing sediment into the water column.
+As outlined in Table 2-12, the use of jetting tools is considered to represent the realistic worst-case scenario in terms of displacing sediment into the water column.
 It has been conservatively assumed that jetting will hydraulically force 30% (spill factor) of the trenched sediment into suspension at 5m above seabed, with the fastest trenching rate of 700m/hr representing the highest sediment release rate.
-Also, considering the highest percentage of fines in the south of the Caledonia North Site, the installation of cables has been simulated to the south of the Caledonia North Site exclusively as this area has the highest potential of sediment dispersal.
-Consequently, the plume resulting from cable installation is expected to be smaller and more localised to the area of disturbance within the Caledonia North Site.
-Full details of the assumptions and parameters used in the modelling scenario are provided in Volume 7B, Appendix 2-2: Marine and Coastal Processes Modelling Report.
+Also, considering the highest percentage of fines in the south of the Caledonia South Site, the installation of cables has been simulated in this part of the Caledonia South Site.
+Full details of the assumptions and parameters used in the modelling scenario are provided in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report.

-2.7.1.11 Cable installation is required along both the Caledonia North OECC (up to 180km of offshore export cables) and within the Caledonia North Site (one interconnector cable of up to 30km, 77 inter-array cables with a total length of up to 360km).
+2.7.1.11 Cable installation is required along both the Caledonia South OECC (up to 150km of offshore export cables) and within the Caledonia South Site (one interconnector cable of up to 30 km, 78 inter-array cables with a total length of up to 365km).
 All cables are to be buried to a maximum depth of 3m within a rectangular shaped trench of 15m width, resulting in a total sediment displacement of the order shown in Table 2-13.